toshirot/ccchart/README.md

 MIT
 <hr>
 <h3>Install</h3>
-<li>Downloaded from <a href=http://ccchart.com/>ccchart.com</a>
+<li>Download from <a href=http://ccchart.com/>ccchart.com</a>
-<li>Downloaded from this page: Download the zip file by clicking on the upper right Download button on this page.
+<li>Download from this page: Download the zip file by clicking on the upper right [Download Zip] button on this page.
 And installing unzip.
 <li id="bower">Bower<code><pre>$ cd ./YourDir
 $ npm i -g bower
 $ bower i ccchart